CockpitCutie/buttplug-patterns/README.md

 # Buttplug Patterns
-Create complex vibration patterns for buttplugio devices!
+A composable interface for creating complex vibration patterns for buttplugio devices!

 ### Creating Patterns
 Patterns are created using a builder pattern, there are several primitives